sceckert/IntroDHSpring2021/_week2/command-line-cheat-sheat.md

-## Cheatsheat for Command Line Basics
+# Cheatsheet for Command Line Basics

 BEST PRACTICES:

-***Always remember to name your files and directories in a way that does not include white-spaces or special characters!**
+**Always remember to name your files and directories in a way that does not include white-spaces or special characters!**

-### For Mac/Linux
+## For Mac/Linux

+### Getting oriented

 `pwd`:  path of working directory.
 This is the "tell me what folder I am in right now"